Medicare Prescription Drug Plans (Part D)

 Premiums vary: Higher-income individuals may pay an extra surcharge (IRMAA).

-Late enrollment penalty: If you go without “credible coverage” when first eligible, you could pay a permanent penalty later.
+Late enrollment penalty: If you go without “creditable coverage” when first eligible, you could pay a permanent penalty later.

 Pharmacy choice matters: Some plans have preferred pharmacies where your costs are lower.